TJHeaton/carbondate/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this version I have:
+In this versionm in response to your feedback, we have:

 * The writing, i.e., save(), commands in the tests/testthat/fixtures are in scripts that are not run as part of the tests.
 These were scripts to create static test fixtures where we aimed to follow the guidance on R packages (which said that the code should be available).
 We have commented out the save commands for safety.